abyssum/CRC_atlas_velocyto/README.md

 ```

-* If you choose the --run_10x true you need to change the input CSV file to specify the cellranger directories instead of specific bam files (not tested yet)
+* If you choose the `--platform 10X` you need to change the input CSV file to specify the cellranger directories instead of specific bam files (not tested yet)

 **CSV file (run_10x flag)**
 ```